 Anime First: The manga series that came about only covered a small amount of the anime and changed several things.

 Celebrity Voice Actor: In the Mexican Spanish dub, Doremi is voiced by the Mexican soap opera actress Vanessa Acosta.
-This was a pretty unusual casting move for a Mexican actor, since Mexican Spanish dubs for anime series never uses famous actors compared with other dubs from other kind of stuff (like Western Animation, Disney movies, etc.)
+This was a pretty unusual casting move for a Mexican actor, since Mexican Spanish dubs for anime series' never use famous actors compared with other dubs from other kinds of stuff (like Western Animation, Disney movies, etc.)

 Fan Nickname: Season one is sometimes called Ojamajo Doremi Carnival to distinguish it from the rest of the series.
 This nickname may have been born out of confusion, since the name of the season's opening theme is "Ojamajo Carnival."

 Another fan nickname for the first season is Ojamajo Doremi Mujirushi.
 The Japanese word mujirushi literally means unlabeled.

 Amongst the show's fansub community, the first season is usually referred to simply as S1 (short for Season 1 if you couldn't guess.)
 Sharp is also frequently referred to as #, since that's how it's spelled in the title.
 Oddly enough, Motto and Dokkan don't get any nicknames (Unless you count Motto and Dokkan as being short for Mo~tto! and Dokk~an!).

 One of the fansubbers here: M and D make for very poor and vague nicknames.
 S1 and # are much more obvious and stand out as to what they represent.

 In the Festival Episode of Dokkan, Hana-chan meets an unnamed boy whom a good portion of the fandom calls Kyo.